HSBC Bank Australia: History

+In January 2025, HSBC was studying options to restructure its Australian business including a sale of its consumer banking business, while keeping the commercial banking operation.

 Products and services

 Bank accounts

-HSBC offers a wide range of bank accounts in Australia, including transaction and savings accounts, term deposits and foreign currency accounts.
+HSBC offers a wide range of bank accounts in Australia, including transaction and savings accounts, term deposits, and foreign currency accounts.

 All of HSBC's transaction accounts include a linked Visa Debit card, fee-free access to over 3000 ATMs Australia-wide, which include those from HSBC and banks that offer access to fee-free ATMs, access to mobile and internet banking, and are rated 5 stars for outstanding value by Canstar.

-HSBC Premier, which is available in Australia and in other markets within the HSBC Group, is a premium banking service that is available for its wealthy clients, and includes a personal financial planner service, an online share trading platform and SMSF assistance to advise upon all types of personal and business investments.
+HSBC Premier, which is available in Australia and other markets within the HSBC Group, is a premium banking service that is available for its wealthy clients and includes a personal financial planning service, an online share trading platform, and SMSF assistance to advise upon all types of personal and business investments.

 Credit cards

-HSBC credit cards include low rate, low fee and rewards cards, with features including low interest rates and annual fees, balance transfer offers and an ability to earn HSBC Rewards points which can be redeemed for a range of products and services, or Qantas Points towards the Qantas Frequent Flyer program.
+HSBC credit cards include low-rate, low-fee, and rewards cards, with features including low-interest rates and annual fees, balance transfer offers, and an ability to earn HSBC Rewards points which can be redeemed for a range of products and services, or Qantas Points towards the Qantas Frequent Flyer program.

 Home loans

-HSBC home loans feature flexible repayment plans, a personal relationship manager and the ability to easily switch a home loan from another bank.
+HSBC home loans feature flexible repayment plans, a personal relationship manager, and the ability to easily switch a home loan from another bank.

 Personal loans

 HSBC personal loans provide the ability to borrow money when needed for a range of situations.
 Applications can be completed online, with quick approval and transfer of funds, along with fixed repayments.
-HSBC's personal loans were rated an expert's choice by Mozo for Overall Value.
+HSBC's loans were rated an expert's choice by Mozo for Overall Value.